franksam007/Linux/Docker_Security_Tips&Best_Practices.md

 #### 5. Use Docker Bench for Security
 You should consider Docker Bench for Security as your must-use script.
 Once the script is run, you will notice a lot of information regarding configuration best practices for deploying Docker containers that can be used to further secure your Docker server and containers.

+#### 6. Docker Host, Application Runtime, and Code-Level Security: Take a Holistic Approach
+Docker security starts with the host, as containers share the operating system kernel.
+If the host gets compromised, all the processes are vulnerable.
+Processes running inside the Docker container appear to run on an isolated Linux host, but in actuality, they are just “namespaced” processes inside a shared host.
+Your number one priority is to keep the host operating system properly patched and updated.
+Similarly, processes running inside your container should have the latest security updates, and you should start incorporating security best practices into your application code.

+#### 7. Docker Runtime Security: Know What’s in Your Container
+As you build Docker container images, you need to know exactly what goes into each layer.
+However, doing so only at build time is insufficient.
+You must also ensure that containers installed by third-party vendors do not download and run anything at runtime.
+Everything that a Docker container runs must be declared and included in the static container image.
+It is especially important for third-party vendor containers.
+Some performance tools, for the sake of installation simplicity, deploy a minimal agent, which then downloads other language-specific agents at runtime.
+You deserve transparency, though.
+Just say no to stealth downloads at runtime.

+#### 8. Running in Super-Privileged Mode?
+You Are Giving the Keys Away
+If you follow the four recommendations above but still run your (or third-party) Docker containers in super-privileged mode, you are essentially bolting the windows but leaving the front door wide open.

+Containers running as super-privileged break the basic tenet of containerization around isolation and containment.
+Such containers will increase the threat surface, potentially endangering the entire data center or VPC environments.

+Fortunately, by default, Docker doesn’t run containers as super-privileged — you explicitly have to grant these permissions.
+But only do so where your Docker containers require access to protected resources.

 ### Docker Security Best Practices
 Here are some of the best practices you need to follow to ensure security with Docker: